 BEST TIME TO VISIT

 The best time to visit Ericeira is between May and October.
 July and August are the real high season.
 Lots of sunshine, lots of daylight hours, lots of north/west winds, and lots of foggy mornings.
-If you are looking to surf, then the best months are September to November.
-These months are in general good for surf, and the weather can still be warm and sunny.
-Sunsets can be really spectacular.
+If you are looking to surf, the best months are September to November.
+These months are, in general, good for surfing, and the weather can still be warm and sunny.
+Sunsets can be spectacular.
 Then there is the winter, which isn’t too bad, but don’t expect many sunny days.
 Winters in Ericeira are humid, cold, and can be rainy.